-The BEST Oreo fudge brownies have a brownie base, stuffed with Oreos, frosted with dark chocolate ganache and topped with more Oreos!
+The BEST Oreo brownies have a brownie base, stuffed with Oreos, frosted with dark chocolate ganache and topped with more Oreos!

 How To Make Oreo Fudge Brownies

 Let’s start with the worst part about make these brownies…waiting.
 The best brownies are slightly under-baked & allowed to cool before devouring.
 These brownies have that step but they also require to be refrigerated for at least a couple hours after adding the ganache so it makes it a tincy wincy bit harder.

 Other than that, the recipe is pretty basic.
 You always want to beat the eggs with the sugar first to get that crackly top on the brownies.
 Then you add the melted butter & chocolate.
 Last but not least you fold in your dry ingredients JUST UNTIL COMBINED.
 You can even still have a few streaks of flour here and there, just don’t over-mix.
 Layer with Oreos.
 Bake.
 Cool.
 Top with ganache & more Oreos.
 Refrigerate.
 Slice.
 Serve.
 End of story.